Jack-Portwood/Responsive_Display_CSS_HTML/README.md

 # Development Background
 This project was a techincal examination.
+Using HTML and CSS I was tasked with building a responsive display for an app which displayed data in a grid.

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/primate-test-1-qe53q2)